eleinadani/eleinadani.github.io/research.md

 I hold a Ph.D. from [USI Lugano](http://www.inf.usi.ch).
 I did research internships at [Mozilla Research](https://research.mozilla.org) and Oracle Labs, and was a guest of the [SSW institute](http://ssw.jku.at) of JKU Linz.
 Before that, I earned a M.Sc. at the [University of Pisa](http://calvados.di.unipi.it/paragroup/people/) working on high-performance parallel computing.

+An updated list of my publications can be found on [Google Scholar](https://scholar.google.com/citations?user=AR2pK8QAAAAJ).